MrOnak/cli_todo/README.md

 * `todo done N` marks the Nth task as completed
 * `todo clean` purges completed tasks off the lists

+You can mark a task as high priority by including `:prio:` somewhere in the task name.
+Similarily you can mark a task as low priority by adding `:low:` somewhere in the task name.

 ## requirements

 Currently this requires zsh due to how I handle colors in the script.